Policy Choice and Best Arm Identification: Asymptotic Analysis of Exploration Sampling: Incorrectness of Theorem 1 in Kasy and Saumtmann (2021)

-The result derived in \cite{Carpentier2016} contradicts Theorem~1 (3).
-By utilizing information theoretic arguments, \cite{Carpentier2016} constructs a counterexample where the expected policy regret can be strictly larger than what is expected from the result of \citet{glynn2004large}.
+The result derived in \cite{Carpentier2016} contradicts Theorem~1~(3).
+By utilizing information theoretic arguments, \cite{Carpentier2016} constructs a counterexample where the expected policy regret can be strictly larger than what is expected from the results\footnote{The difference between $\Gamma^*$ and $\Lambda^*$ does not matter in this counterexample; Theorem \ref{thm_lower} utilizes the Pinsker's inequality, which bounds both $\Gamma^*$ and $\Lambda^*$ from below.} of \citet{glynn2004large}.

 The crux here is that the optimal allocation computed from $\Gamma^* = \Gamma^*(\btheta)$ depends on the true parameter $\btheta$.
-Let us hypothetically consider several policy choice (BAI) problems under different parameters $\btheta$.
+Let us hypothetically consider several policy choice problems under different parameters.
 We call each policy choice problem a problem instance, which is characterized by the parameter $\btheta$.
 For an easy problem instance (i.e., $\btheta$ such that $\Gamma^*(\btheta)$ is large), the expected policy regret must decay faster, whereas for a hard problem instance (i.e., $\btheta$ such that $\Gamma^*(\btheta)$ is small) the expected policy regret decays slower.
 Suppose that there exist $k$ problem instances under $k$ different parameters $\btheta_1, \dots, \btheta_k$, which are indexed by $1,\dots,k$, respectively.
-Here, $k$ is the same as the number of treatments in \citet{Kasy2021}. \cite{Carpentier2016} constructs a particular set of $k$ problem instances such that the expected simple (policy) regret of an algorithm converges at the rate slower than $\Gamma^*(\btheta)$ for at least one of the $k$ problem instances.
+Here, $k$ is the same as the number of treatments in \citet{Kasy2021}. \cite{Carpentier2016} constructs a particular set of $k$ problem instances such that the expected policy regret of an algorithm converges at the rate slower than $\Gamma^*(\btheta)$ for at least one of the $k$ problem instances.

-In the following, we assume unit wave size $N = 1$ (and thus $M=NT=T$), which is usually adopted in the BAI literature: \begin{theorem}{\rm (Lower bound on the expected policy regret.)} There exists a problem instance such that for sufficiently large $T_0$, the expected policy regret of any algorithm is lower bounded as
+In the following, we assume unit wave size $N = 1$ (and thus $M=NT=T$), which is usually adopted in the BAI literature: \begin{theorem}{\rm (Lower bound on the expected policy regret.)} There exists a problem instance $\btheta$ and an infinite subsequence of integers $\{T_n\}_{n=1}^\infty$ such that for any $T_n$, the expected policy regret of any algorithm is lower bounded as